4) ACCEPTING PTSD SYMPTOMS, WITH SELF AFFIRMATIONS

 REVERSING A VICIOUS CYCLE

-The symptoms of PTSD are often so unpleasant they can difficult to accept as part of our self experience.
+The symptoms of PTSD (post-traumatic stress disorder) are often so unpleasant they can difficult to accept as part of our self experience.

 However, by rejecting these symptoms we can create unpleasant secondary emotions, such as self-loathing, guilt, shame, disgust, and craving.

 If we become so uncomfortable that we begin to self-medicate, our relationships can suffer from debilitating addictive behaviour.